conquerant-project/conquerant/README.md

 ## Why

-`core.async` is very powerful, but quite low-level by design
+**`core.async`**
-- it allows for a very flexible style of writing concurrent code
+- is very powerful, but quite low-level by design
-- but has a huge surface area, and can be daunting to learn
+- and the source is hard to follow
 - we don't always want this kind of power
 - doesn't allow using [custom threadpools](https://dev.clojure.org/jira/browse/ASYNC-94)
 - breaks on [function boundaries](https://github.com/clojure/core.async/wiki/Go-Block-Best-Practices)